Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: Two-layer setting

 \end{itemize} \end{assumption} \textbf{Explanation of the assumptions}.
+The \emph{uniform $\alpha$} condition is mainly for notation simplicity.
+For kernel-like $\alpha$, the analysis is similar by combining multiple variance terms using Lemma~\ref{co:cc-var}.
 The \emph{no augmentation} condition is mainly technical.
 Conclusion still holds if $\ee_{p_{\aug}}[\vg(\vx)|\vx_0] \approx \vg(\ee_{p_{\aug}}[\vx|\vx_0])$ for $\vg(\vx) := \gatef{\vx}{\vw}$, i.e., augmentation swaps with nonlinear gating.
-For conditional independence, intuitively $z$ can be regarded as different type of global patterns that determines what input $\vx$ can be perceived (Fig.~\ref{fig:2-layer-setting}(b)).
+For \emph{conditional independence}, intuitively $z$ can be regarded as different type of global patterns that determines what input $\vx$ can be perceived (Fig.~\ref{fig:2-layer-setting}(b)).
 Once $z$ is given, the remaining variation resides within each RF $R_k$ and independent across different $R_k$.
 Note that there exists many patterns in each RF $R_k$.
 Some are parts of the global pattern $z$, and others may come from noise.
 We study how each weight $\vw_{km}$ captures distinct and useful patterns after training.